-Listed within this issue are those organizations that received a discretionary grant during the last discretionary grant cycle.
+Listed within this issue are those organizations that recently received a Greenlight Grant from The Dayton Foundation.
+Greenlight Grants are small grants awarded to help local nonprofits in need of quick funding to help their project come to fruition.
 All of these organizations have been researched by our Grants Department, and a summary of their grant proposals is included.
 As you may see, for many of these requests, we were able to fund only to a certain level.
 The organizations may still have needs associated with their specified programs.

 If you would like additional information about these programs, please feel free to contact the charities directly.

 Caesar's Ford Theatre, Inc. | Outdoor Drama Trilogy Feasibility Study

 Caesar’s Ford Theatre, Inc., is looking to expand its outdoor theatre to attract a larger and more diverse audience to its productions.
 Funds will be used for a feasibility study to provide the organization with valuable information that can be used to secure community support as well as demonstrate the role that outdoor theatre plays in educating audiences, bringing people together and strengthening the local economy..

 Daybreak | Lindy's Bakery

 Funds will be used to help Daybreak purchase a new extruder for Lindy’s Bakery to replace its current one, which cuts 300 pounds of dog treats per day.
 An estimated 75 youth each year work at Lindy’s, where they earn minimum wage and develop self-respect and work ethic.
 They also gain valuable experience and skills that employers look for in individuals such as a positive attitude, punctuality, respect for authority and how to manage stressful situations.
 The new equipment will help the bakery to generate additional revenue to move more youth toward self-sufficiency.